 The best leaders strike a balance between the art and science of leadership.
 They set the strategy (science) and inspire others (art) to join them in achieving the vision.
 In healthcare today, it’s easy to get stuck in all the details of what must be accomplished to deliver consistent, high-quality care.
 But it’s important to remember that, each day, you have an opportunity (whether your title designates you as a leader or not) to inspire those around you to see the possibilities, embrace a common goal, and be part of something bigger than the task list.
-I challenge all the leaders out there to ask yourselves this question daily: Who will I inspire today?
-You may just be the leader that others around you will remember forever.
+We entered this field because of our love for patient care.